jcdickman/ionic-techtalk/README.md

 $ cd api
 ```

-Within /api folder, run npm install (may need sudo depending on the permissions of the htdocs)
+Within /api folder, run npm install (may need sudo depending on the permissions of the folder)
 ```sh
 $ npm install
 ```